poncito/ReactiveGraphs.jl/README.md

 sources asynchronously.

 This module provides the components required to build a computational graph architecture.
-Its implementation optimizes the latency.
+Its implementation optimizes latency first.
-To achieve high performance, the graph is compiled to avoid dynamic dispatching of the operations, and solves for the type of each node at construction time.
+To achieve high performance, the graph is compiled to allow for static dispatch of the *operations*, and solves for the type of each node at construction time.

 ## Example